Conditioned Air Company of Naples, LLC Blog: Posts Tagged ‘HVAC’

 • You can continue to use R22 refrigerant in existing systems, but it will only be available through after-market sales, such as when it is recovered from older systems that have been salvaged.

 • Prices of R22 refrigerant have been rising and are expected to continue to rise.
 By the time the phase-out is complete, R22 will most likely be very expensive.
+Even if you need a recharge of R22 in the future, there can be no guarantee that the refrigerant will be available, especially as summertime temperatures continue rising.

 • Availability of R22 will be limited since it cannot be purchased new.
 Even if you need a recharge of R22 in the future, there can be no guarantee that the refrigerant will be available.